 After the home inspection

-A kitchen faucet dripping is hardly a material defect, but if you have a foundation problem or the house needs a new roof, that’s material because somebody could decide not to buy a house if they knew it needed a large repair like that.
+A kitchen faucet dripping is hardly a material defect, but if you have major issues like a foundation problem, major water damage or the house needs a new roof, that’s material because somebody could decide not to buy a house if they knew it needed a large repair like that.

-What happens next is usually detailed in the home inspection contingency clause.
+What happens next in the home selling process is usually detailed in the home inspection contingency clause.
 Typically, there will be additional negotiation between buyer and seller if problems are found.
 In most cases, the difference between what a buyer expected going into the transaction and what was actually uncovered by the inspection, defines the scope of what they might ask the seller to fix.

 For example, the home buyers may have known the roof is old, so a report detailing a roof in need of replacement might not raise eyebrows.
 However, if they expected to get through their first winter without buying a brand new furnace, which turns out to be needed, home sellers can expect a request to toss one into the transaction.